abhinavmehta14/proxy-redis/README.md

 - Run a Replica Redis container for failover to ensure High Availability
 - Cleanup POST endpoint which is a backdoor (since it is not a part of requirements) to add key value pairs to Redis

+## Benchmark
+- Million concurrent requests for different keys to the proxy TODO
+- Million concurrent requests for the same key to the proxy TODO

+Looks like Guava cache retrieval is slow at times taking upto 80ms

 ## Overall Effort

 | Task  | Hours | Notes |